swift-embedded/swift-embedded/README.md

     /Users/alandragomirecky/Library/Developer/Toolchains/swift-LOCAL-2019-12-10-a.xctoolchain/usr/bin/swift
     ```

-    > You have to have Xcode installed.
+    > You need to have Xcode installed.
 Otherwise, `xcrun` won't find the toolchain.

 ### Running an example